| |

 Haitians, liberating Black minds and uplifting us with truth about our

 place and connectedness one to another, on this planet earth.
+There's

 In all these posts, I believe I’ve given references where these